Sub-femtosecond optical control of entangled states: Model based on perturbation theory and WKB approximation

 With this, the time dependent asymmetry reads:

 and the time-averaged asymmetry parameter is not zero: $\langle A \rangle =\int d\tau A(\tau)\neq 0$.

-Fig. \ref{asymEB} shows the experimental time-averaged asymmetry parameter ($\langle A \rangle$) as a function of KER for three odd bands (OBs).
+{ Fig. \ref{asymEB} shows the experimental time-averaged asymmetry parameter $\langle A \rangle_{\tau}$ as a function of KER for three even bands (EBs).
 They correspond to sidebands 18th (EB1), 20th (EB2), and 22st (EB3).
-The black line is the theoretical curve (Eq. \ref{Eq:AvAsym_odd}) based on the model explained above.
+The black line is the theoretical curve (Eq. \ref{Eq:AvAsym_odd}) based on the model explained above. }

-\fbox{\parbox{0.9\linewidth}{The Eq.
-2 in the main text is obtained in a similar manner to OBs by writing the final wave function using the defined phases above and their corresponding amplitudes

-We neglect pathway $g_1$ for the same reasons as explained for the odd bands and get: